brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_07_probing_for_ideological_consistency_and_contradictions.md

 - Owning property: 13.7%
 - AI managing data/belongings: 9.6%

 Notably, 23.6% selected "None of the above" despite believing in fundamental equality, suggesting ideological boundaries.
-The 18.8 percentage point gap between equality believers and non-believers supporting economic rights indicates that abstract philosophical beliefs partially but incompletely translate to practical policy positions.
+The small 2.7 percentage point gap between equality believers and non-believers supporting economic rights indicates that abstract philosophical beliefs have minimal impact on practical economic policy positions.

 ### Question 7.2: The Skeptic's Interest
 **Finding:** Among the most skeptical respondents (those "More concerned than excited" about AI AND "Strongly distrust" AI translation), 73.3% remain at least somewhat interested in knowing what animals have to say, with 33.3% being "Very interested" despite their deep skepticism.